ehuang1126/Playlist-Name-Generator/README.md

 # Requirements

 This program relies on the APIs from Spotify and Cohere.
-Please put their developer keys into the keys.py file.
+Please put their developer keys into a file called keys.py with the format: spotify_id = "SPOTIFY-CLIENT-ID" spotify_secret = "SPOTIFY-SECRET-ID" cohere = "COHERE-API-KEY"